Skip to main content

 • Use either p4d -jc or p4 admin checkpoint

-• Confirm that the checkpoint was correctly written to the disk by comparing the MD5 checksum of the checkpoint with the .md5 file created by p4d -jc
+• Confirm that the checkpoint was correctly written to the disk by comparing the MD5 checksum of the checkpoint with the .md5 file created by p4d -jc.

 • The checksum in the .md5 file corresponds to the checksum of the file as it existed before any compression was applied, and assumes UNIX-style line endings even if the service is hosted on Windows.
-(If your checkpoint file was created with the-z compression option, you may need to decompress it and account for line ending differences.)

-4. Once you’ve confirmed that the checkpoint creation was successful, back up the checkpoint file, its .md5 file, the old journal file, and your versioned files
+4. Once you’ve confirmed that the checkpoint creation was successful, back up the checkpoint file, its .md5 file, the old journal file, and your versioned files.

 • You never need to back up the db.* files.
 Your latest checkpoint and journal contain all the information necessary to re-create them.
 More significantly, a database restored from db.* files is not guaranteed to be in a state of transactional integrity.
 A database restored from a checkpoint is.